deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 > </details>

-> Table 1 presents quantitative metrics evaluating the performance of different models on ImageNet image reconstruction task, assessing both reconstruction accuracy (PSNR, LPIPS) and diversity (PSNRd, LPIPSd).
+> Table 1 presents the quantitative results of image decoding evaluation using PSNR, LPIPS, PSNRd and LPIPSd on the ImageNet validation set, comparing different models and their decoding diversity.

 {{< table-caption >}}